itmaybejj/editoria11y-wp/readme.txt

 4. Checker set to dark theme, asking if the whole sentence needs to be in caps lock.

 == Changelog ==

+= 2.1.4 =
+* Fix for text from alerts on headings being included in the heading text in the document outline visualizer.

 = 2.1.3 =
 * Fixes an intermittent false positive on anchor links in the Classic editor.